'Mega dock' propels cottagers to seek new rules for aquatic airstrips | CBC News

 "It's steel construction, and it's mammoth," said Linda Newnham, acting president of the Three Mile Lake Community Club, which is "enraged."

-"[It] has been perceived by the residents as an end-run to get what he [the owner] wanted."
+"[It] has been perceived by the residents as an end-run to get what [the owner] wanted."

 The cottage association alleges the property owner is exploiting a "loophole" in Transport Canada regulations that allowed him to construct the dock without collaborating with local authorities.